2025-26 Student Handbook & Calendar

 Counseling Services, Ard Building, 931-221-6162

-Student Counseling Services is located in the Ard Building at 524 College Street.
-Patients are seen in Student Counseling Services in person and may also be seen via telehealth if the need arises.
-Students are encouraged to call (931) 221-6162 for more information and/or to book an appointment.
+Student Counseling Services is located in the Ard Building at 524 College Street across from the McCord Building.
+Patients are primarily seen in-person, but may also schedule appointments via telehealth if the need arises.
+Students are encouraged to call 931-221-6162 for more information and/or to book an appointment.

-Services include individual and group counseling and address a variety of issues, including adjustment to college, depression, anxiety, relationship issues, stress, alcohol and drug abuse, and other issues.
-Care is provided by professionals from a variety of fields, including counseling, social work, marriage and family therapy, and clinical psychology.
-Our diverse professional staff offers a variety of therapeutic styles and areas of expertise, and we pride ourselves on helping students find just the right therapist, either here or in the local area, to meet their needs.
+Services include individual counseling and address a variety of issues, including adjustment to college, depression, anxiety, relationship issues, stress, alcohol and drug abuse and other issues.
+We are also available in instances of a mental health crisis.
+Care is provided by professionals from a variety of fields.
+Our professional staff offers a variety of therapeutic styles and areas of expertise.
+We pride ourselves on helping students to not only obtain, but maintain mental wellness.

 For up-to-date information about appointments and services, please visit www.apsu.edu/health-and-counseling/ counseling.

-Emergencies: during normal business hours, mental health emergencies may be directed to the Ard Building.
-After business hours: mental health emergencies may be directed to Campus Police at (931) 221-7786 or by calling 911.
+After business hours: mental health emergencies may be directed to Campus Police at 931-221-7786 or by calling 911.

 Return to Top of Page